wwnorton/design-system/packages/react/README.md

 ### Styling

-For the time being, component styles are exclusively provided in `@nds/core`.
+For the time being, component styles are exclusively provided in `@nds/core` as Sass stylesheets.
 If you would like to use the default styles, simply install `@nds/core` alongside `@nds/react` and import the styles in your application.

 ```sh